eth-lang/eth/readme.md

 ## intro

-*eth* is a small in surface, small in code, easy to master, easy to adopt, functional language that will bring productivity and joy to your day programming.
+*eth* is a small in surface, small in code, easy to master, easy to adopt, functional language that will bring productivity and joy to your day to day programming.

 **simple**

-I tries really hard to have a unified interface, and a small amount of primitives keeping JavaScript's awesome core and avoid all the new reserved words and doubtedly useful features recent versions of JavaScript are rapidly adding.
+I tries really hard to have a unified syntax, and a small amount of primitives.
+It keeps JavaScripts awesome core and avoid most of the new keywords and syntax JavaScript is rapidly adding to it's core.

 **close to JavaScript**

-*eth* remains very close to JavaScript, except for the lispyier syntax primitives are almost all written the same way, it's compatible with the whole JS exosystem, and it support all of ES5 features so, we could bet you wont feel lost when writing your first bits of *eth* code.
+*eth* remains very close to JavaScript, except for the lispier syntax, primitives are almost all written the same way, it's compatible with the whole JS exosystem, and it support all of ES5 features so, we'd bet you wont feel lost when writing your first bits of *eth* code.

+Here's the traditional node http server example:

 ```js
 let(http require("http"))